Looking through Transaxillary Breast Augmentation

-1. What type of implants can be placed through the transaxillary breast augmentation?
+What type of implants can be placed through this technique?

-2. Why do patients choose the armpit incision for their breast augmentation surgery?
+Why do patients choose the armpit incision for their breast augmentation?

 The most common reason to choose the armpit incision is to avoid a scar on the breast.
-Traditional approaches through the inframammary fold or around the nipple can be convenient and easier however leaves the patient with a scar on the breast.
+Traditional approaches through the inframammary fold or around the nipple can be convenient and easier, however, it leaves the patient with a scar on the breast.
 Although those incisions can be great for certain patients, smaller breasted patients tend to have a more visible scar with those approaches.

 The armpit incision is about 1 inch in length.
 Normally, it is barely seen and blends in with the natural creases of the armpit.
 Many patients believe that it heals better than the periareolar or crease incision.